OZI-Project/docs/api/quick-start.rst

 Choose a Continuous Integration Provider
 ****************************************

-Currently the available :term:`CI` Providers are:
+Currently, the available :term:`CI` providers are:

 * GitHub